CathalButler/openwrt-telegram-auth-logger/README.md

-# A Script that forwards logs to a Telegram bot
+# A script that forwards logs to a Telegram bot

 The following script is an init script for a Telegram Log Monitor.
 Its purpose is to monitor a log file and send log messages to a specified Telegram group chat using a Telegram bot API.

+> Slate is the hostname of the travel router I use :)

 ## Script Breakdown